 Is Dershowitz correct?
 Do police powers, specifically as it applies to the Covid "vaccines" currently in development, give the State the right to forcibly and without your consent, plunge a needle into your arm?

-To answer, we must look to the holding of Jacobson v Massachusetts and the reasoning for that holding, which Dershowitz claims, is the seminal language on point.
+To answer, we must look to the holding of Jacobson v Massachusetts and its reasoning, which Dershowitz claims, is the seminal language on point.

-To determine if in fact the State derives this power based on the language of Jacobson, we must look to the Court's rationale for its decision.
+To determine if in fact the State commands this power based on the language of Jacobson, we must look to the Court's rationale for its decision.

 Although this court has refrained from any attempt to define the limits of that power, it has distinctly recognized the authority of a State to enact quarantine laws and "health laws of every description;" indeed, all laws that relate to matters completely within its territory and which do not, by their necessary operation, affect the people of other States.
 According to settled principles, the police power of a State must be held to embrace, at least, such reasonable regulations established directly by legislative enactment as will protect the public health and the public safety.
 Gibbons v.
 Ogden, 9 Wheat.
 1, 22 U. S. 203

-A careful reading of Jacobson however reveals a detailed and substantive explication of the term "reasonable," which the Gibbons Court refrained from defining.
-It is out from this term that the Jacobson Court interprets the legal standard and constructs the test which determines the constitutional limits of police power to mandate a vaccine.
-To ignore this test of reasonableness and simply declare that Jacobson permits a mandate, is akin to lawfare and fails to do justice to the highly nuanced and reasoned Jacobson decision.
+A careful reading of Jacobson however reveals the detailed and substantive approach the Court took to determine the meaning of the term "reasonable," in the context of a vaccine mandate, which the Gibbons Court refrained from defining.
+In Jacobson, the Court explicitly provides the legal standard that determine reasonableness and thus the constitutional limit of police power to mandate a vaccine.
+Legal experts that ignore these express standards for reasonableness and simply declare Jacobson permits state mandated vaccination, are engaged in lawfare.

-According to Professor Lawrence O. Gostin*, JD in Jacobson v Massachusetts at 100 Years: Police Power and Civil Liberties in Tension, the Jacobson Court constructed a 4 Part Test to determine reasonableness, for which each sub-part required analysis and an affirmative answer, in order for a court to uphold a state's police power to mandate a "vaccine."
+According to Professor Lawrence O. Gostin*, JD in Jacobson v Massachusetts at 100 Years: Police Power and Civil Liberties in Tension, the Jacobson Court relied upon a 4 part standard to determine the reasonableness of a court upholding the state's police power to mandate a "vaccine."